stucchio/Homepage/content/ab_testing_segments_and_goals.md

 So now lets think about how many segments you have.
 You've got mobile and desktop, 50 states, and perhaps 20 significant sources of referral traffic (google search, partner links, etc).
 All told, that's 2 x 50 x 20 = 2000 segments.
 Now lets assume that each segment is identical to every other segment; if you segment your data, you'll get 0.05 x 2000 = 100 *statistically significant* results purely by chance.
 With a little luck, Android users in Kentucky referred by Google, iPhone users in Nebraska referred by Direct and Desktop users in NJ all preferred the redesign.
 Wow!

+## It's worse than that

+The calculation I've done above assumes that you have enough traffic so that you can get statistically significant data in *each segment*.
+In reality that assumption is likely to be false.
+In real life, you almost certainly have a tiny amount of data for each segment.

-Here is an actual picture taken from an [article advocating segmentation](http://online-behavior.com/targeting/audience-segmentation):
+The folks advocating segmentation don't seem to understand this.
+I'm not arguing against straw men here - this is an actual picture taken from an [article advocating segmentation](http://online-behavior.com/targeting/audience-segmentation):

 ![segmentation](http://online-behavior.com/sites/default/files/imagecache/Content/articles/Segmentation-Analysis-report.jpg)